NavigationContentFooter

 The key points to edit are:

-• cluster_name: Can be anything chosen by you to describe the clusters name.
+• cluster_name: Can be anything chosen by you to describe the cluster’s name.
 All members of a cluster must have the same name.

 • num_tokens: This value represents the number of virtual nodes within a Cassandra instance.
 It is used to partition the data and to spread it throughout the cluster.
 A good starting value is 256.

-• seeds: These are the IP addresses of the clusters seed servers.
+• seeds: These are the IP addresses of the cluster’s seed servers.
 Seed nodes are used as known places to obtain cluster information (such as a list of nodes in the cluster).
 All active nodes have this information, to avoid a single point of failure.
 They are known locations that can be relied on, to have the information when other machines can come and go.
-It is recommended to have 3 seed nodes per datacenter.
+It is recommended to have 3 seed nodes per data center.

 • listen_address: This is the IP address that Cassandra will listen on for internal (Cassandra to Cassandra) communication.
 The software will try to guess the IP address of your Instance if you leave it blank, but it is best to specify it yourself.
-This information will be specific on each node.
+This information will be specific to each node.

-• rpc_address: This is the IP address that Cassandra will listen on for client based communication, such as through the CQL protocol.
+• rpc_address: This is the IP address that Cassandra will listen on for client-based communication, such as through the CQL protocol.
 This information will change on each node.

 1. Edit the /etc/cassandra/cassandra.yaml file.